 - Learn how your disability or on-going medical condition impacts your learning and participation in UBC activities

-- Connect with an advisor if you previously received disability-related accommodations at your previous school
+- Connect with an advisor if you received disability-related accommodations at your previous school

 - Discuss your disability-related considerations for housing, funding, or admission at UBC

-- If you've already registered with the Centre for Accessibility and your circumstances have changed, request a new academic concession or disability accommodation
+- If you're already registered with the Centre for Accessibility but your circumstances have changed, or you need to request a new academic concession or disability accommodation

 How UBC accommodates students with disabilities

-The Disability Accommodation Policy (pdf) (Policy LR7) provides guidance for students, faculty, and staff to understand the process by which accommodations for students with disabilities are made at the University.
+The Disability Accommodation Policy LR7 provides guidance for students, faculty, and staff to understand the process through which accommodations for students with disabilities are made at the University.
 Read through frequently asked questions about the policy.